lroberts77/VueTube/README.md

 * [Improvemets](#Improvements)

 ## <a name="Project">Project Direction</a>
 I created this app to improve my understanding of testing with jest and enzyme, React components and API's.
-Although I ran into a few problems making this app I learned alot including shallow tesing with enzyme, state management and API usage.
+Although I ran into a few problems making this app I learned alot including shallow tesing with enzyme, state management, API usage and CI/CD with Travis CI and Heroku CD.

 ## <a name="user-stories">User Stories</a>